-The Company's tax expense for the three months ended January 1, 2021 increased, compared to the prior year, primarily due to valuation allowance positions in the U.S. on disallowed interest expense deductions and losses in the U.S. and certain foreign jurisdictions for which no benefit can be recorded.
+The Company's effective tax rate for the three months ended January 3, 2020, decreased primarily due to losses in certain jurisdictions for which no benefit can be recorded due to full valuation allowance positions and a nearly equivalent overall pre-tax book loss.

-As a result of the changes to the U.S. taxation of foreign earnings included in U.S. Tax Reform, the Company reevaluated its previous indefinite reinvestment assertion with respect to these earnings during fiscal year 2018, which resulted in the Company revoking its assertion for current and future earnings for all countries, while maintaining the assertion that historic earnings are indefinitely reinvested outside the U.S. The Company modified its prior assertion in fiscal year 2019 with respect to the acquisition of Direct Conversion.
-The modification was to assert that all earnings for Direct Conversion, located primarily in Sweden and Finland, are indefinitely reinvested in those countries.
-The Company is maintaining this prior assertion for the quarter ended January 1, 2021.
+As a result of the changes to the U.S. taxation of foreign earnings included in U.S. Tax Reform, the Company reevaluated its previous indefinite reinvestment assertion with respect to these earnings during fiscal year 2018, which resulted in the Company revoking its assertion for current and future earnings for all countries, while maintaining the assertion that historic earnings are indefinitely reinvested outside the U.S. The Company is maintaining this prior assertion for the quarter ended January 3, 2020.
 Due to the level of earnings available for repatriation, the treaty benefits applicable to jurisdictions in which those earnings are located, and the now favorable U.S. tax treatment of repatriated foreign earnings, the amount of deferred tax liability recorded related to the potential repatriation is approximately \$0.1 million.
 This estimated liability is for U.S. State income taxes and foreign withholding taxes that would apply if the foreign earnings were repatriated in the form of a dividend.